susan31213/ExRateBot_telegram/README.md

-# TOC Project 2017
+# ExRateBot_telegram

-Template Code for TOC Project 2017

-A telegram bot based on a finite state machine
+A telegram bot based on a finite state machine which can search exchange rate and calculate the exchanging result.

 ## Setup